suyashagarwal138/grasp_utils/README.md

 For use with the K1 arm:
 Must first run roslaunch k1_moveit_config demo.launch
-k1_moveit_config is a custom config package I created.
+k1_moveit_config is a custom config package.